forflo/dystruct/README.md

 If you, for example, don't know which kinds of structures you have to pass to a dynamically called function (with libffi), you'll have to build them on the heap at runtime.
-This library does just that while taking care about the correct alignment requirements of the members.
+This library does just that while taking care of the correct alignment requirements of the members.

 Installation